 Shooting pictures with blurry backgrounds is directly related to something called Depth of Field (DOF).
-DOF is the range, from front to back, of the picture that is in focus.
+DOF is the range–from front to back—of the picture that is in focus.

 You can have an infinite range, meaning the photo will be totally in focus in both the foreground and the background.
 Conversely, you can have a range of focus that is as shallow as an inch or less.
 The more shallow the range of focus, the more blurry the background will be.

 To increase the blurriness of the background, simply move closer to the subject.
 Taking a photo from 50 feet away will give a large range of focus.
 Move closer to within 10 feet, and you will significantly reduce the range of focus, giving you a more blurry background.

 This is similar to the first tip.
 If the subject of your shot is standing right in front of something, such as a wall or a tree, the background will tend to be in focus more than if you move your subject away from the background objects.
 Thus, instead of the wall being 3 feet behind, have the subject positioned 10 feet in front of the wall.

 The formula is really very simple.
 As the focal length of your lens increases, the depth of field decreases.
 Wide angle lenses in portrait photography are becoming more popular, but it is because it is a new twist rather than a blurry background success story.
 Use a 50mm lens, and you may get a decent blurry background, but with a 100mm lens, your chances are dramatically improved.
 Perhaps the most popular focal length is in the 85mm range.
 A telephoto zoom is also widely used, especially the 70–200mm lenses.

 Almost any information you read about DOF will start with aperture settings.
 While using the techniques outlined above will improve your shots, a wide aperture lens is your best tool for getting a blurry background.
 Pro shooters have very expensive glass with apertures as low a f/1.2, but you can take great photos with a less expensive lens that has an aperture of f/2.8.
 The wider the aperture, the more shallow the DOF.

 If you can satisfy all of these suggested recommendations, you will move yourself immensely closer to the goal of a blurry background with the subject popping and capturing the viewer’s eye.

-About the Author:
+About the Author

 Grab your gear and get ready to take some amazing shots as you master the art of people photography with a Canon portrait lens.
 There is a great lineup of outstanding lenses at http://www.canoneoslenses.org that will get the blurry background you desire.

-Don't Miss The Next New Article!
+Don't Miss The Next One!

-Join over 100,000 subscribers who receive free photography tips and articles to stay current:
+Join over 100,000 photographers of all experience levels who receive our free photography tips and articles to stay current: